-The Center for Evidence-based Practice at UPHS is under the directorship of Craig Umscheid (Director) and Kendal Williams (Co-Director), who report directly to PJ Brennan, the Chief Medical Officer of the University of Pennsylvania Health System.
+The Center for Evidence-based Practice at UPHS is under the directorship of Nikhil Mull, MD.
+The Director reports directly to PJ Brennan, the Chief Medical Officer of the University of Pennsylvania Health System.
 The Center includes research analysts who perform evidence reviews, a health economist, biostatistician, clinical liaisons, librarians and administrators.
-The Center is guided by an executive board and an advisory board of academic and administrative leaders at Penn.

 The Center performs assessments of health care technologies defined broadly.
 These include pharmaceuticals, non-pharmaceutical technologies such as medical devices, and processes of care within UPHS.
 Most assessments are performed at the request of medical, nursing or administrative leaders.
 For each issue evaluated, CEP performs a systematic review of the evidence, and works alongside the issue’s key stakeholders to produce the most valid and actionable report.
 These reports are then used to inform a variety of decisions ranging from formulary and purchasing decisions to those regarding medical practice.
 CEP policy is to base reports on the best available evidence.
 When possible, reports are based on good-quality evidence-based guidelines or systematic reviews that have already been published.
 If such evidence is not available, CEP will proceed to search for primary evidence in the clinical literature.
 Since CEP's mission is to support the quality and safety of care at UPHS, developing and implementing strategies for translating evidence-based conclusions into routine practice at our hospitals is a crucial part of our work.
 Techniques used for this purpose include presentations of our reports to decision makers, development of clinical practice guidelines, and creation of order sets and other electronic decision supports.
 An example of the process we follow for development of our clinical practice guidelines is provided below: